 Visiting Essaouira in December: Weather + Events + Things to Do

 Is December a good time to visit Essaouira?
-If you’re craving a crowd-free vacation or want to escape the “silly season” frenzy back home, December can be a great time to visit Essaouira.
+If you’re craving a crowd-free vacation or want to escape the “silly season” frenzy back home, visiting Essaouira in December can be ideal.

 Visiting Essaouira in December lacks the large numbers of tourists that descend on the medina during summer and autumn.
 This means can immerse yourself in the city’s offerings in a more relaxed manner.